-Ecommerce has come a long way since the first online marketplaces launched in the 1990s and merchants first learned how to accept online payments.
+Ecommerce has come a long way since the first internet marketplaces launched in the 1990s and merchants first learned how to accept online payments.

 The online shopping ecosystem has ballooned to encompass an ever wider variety of channels, technologies, and payment methods that would have been inconceivable even a decade ago.